 This page is for domestic and international graduate entry applicants to the Master of Pharmacy (MPharm).
-School leavers who have not commenced tertiary studies should refer to the Faculty of Health and Medical Sciences Admissions page for information regarding Direct Pathway entry.
+School leavers who have not commenced tertiary studies should refer to the Health and Medical Sciences Admissions page for information regarding Assured Pathway entry.

 Bachelor degree holders or students who are in progress of their first bachelor’s degree may be eligible to apply for graduate entry into the Master of Pharmacy (MPharm).
 Students who are in progress of their first bachelor’s degree may apply during their final year, with any course offer being conditional on completion of all bachelor’s degree requirements by 31 December of the year prior to commencement in the MPharm.